apecloud/kubeblocks/docs/release_notes/template.md

       ```
 - Rename group name `dbaas.kubeblocks.io` to `apps.kubeblocks.io`
     - upgrade kubeblocks to create new CRDs, after that, you can delete the CRDs with group name`dbaas.kubeblocks.io`

 ## Breaking Changes

 $kubeblocks_breaking_changes
+* Refactored the use of labels.
+Existing clusters or config need to manually update their labels to ensure proper functionality.
+The following are specific changes:
+  - Pods of `statefulset` and `deployment`
+    - Replace label name from `app.kubernetes.io/component-name` to `apps.kubeblocks.io/component-name`
+    - Replace label name from `app.kubeblocks.io/workload-type` to `apps.kubeblocks.io/workload-type`
+    - Add label `app.kubernetes.io/version` with value `Cluster.Spec.ClusterVersionRef`
+    - Add label `app.kubernetes.io/component` with value `Cluster.Spec.ComponentSpecs.ComponentDefRef`
+  - CR `backuppolicytemplate`
+    - Replace label name from `app.kubernetes.io/created-by` to `app.kubernetes.io/managed-by`
+  - Configmap hosted by Kubeblocks and named with `*-env` suffix
+    - Replace label name from `app.kubernetes.io/config-type` to `apps.kubeblocks.io/config-type`